-4.7.6.
+4.7.5.
 Modbus RTU example

-This section depicts the example given in the Control Logic section when programmed using the Modbus RTU protocol.
+This section depicts the example from the Control Logic Example section, when programmed using the Modbus RTU protocol.
 The example is typical of a pick and place application.
-After activating the Gripper, the robot is moved to a pick-up location to grasp an object.
-It moves again to a second location to release the grasped object.
+After activating the gripper, the robot is moved to a pick-up location to grip an object.
+It moves again to a second location to release the gripped object.